zhikangfan-jyd/toploansadviser/content/reviews/drcredit.md

 <div class="title-box"><img src="/data/images/r-10.webp"/><h2 class="title">Main Loan Features</h2></div>

-All personal loans have different terms, rates, and fine print.
+<a href="/personal-loan" target="_blank" rel="noopener noreferrer">All personal loans have different terms, rates</a>, and fine print.
 It’s important to talk to the lender you choose and learn all about the personal loan for bad credit they are offering you.
 The key areas to talk about are the rates and fees, loan process, and term.

 Dr. Credit lenders have a variety of rates, terms, and fees depending on your qualifying factors and the loan you choose.